msull92/msull92-com/projects/financial_forecast.md

 I have gotten a new bug to work on becoming debt-free, so this will chronicle that journey through different visualizations.
 I'll do my best to keep this updated with new data.

-#### 2017 Forecast
+#### 1-Year Rolling Net Worth
-This graph shows the year of 2017 with past and forecasted total account values.
+This graph shows past and forecasted net worth.

 <div id="graphs"></div>